 - 4. When the a/b is the beneficiary of a Special Needs or Pooled Trust (See definitions in XI.C.3. & 4. above) established on or after April 1, 1994: - a.
-Countable Resources
+Countable Resources b.
+Transfer of Assets

 Do not count the trust principal or undistributed proceeds.